Video2Layout: Recall and Reconstruct Metric-Grounded Cognitive Map for Spatial Reasoning: Methodology

 \subsection{Supervised Finetune}

-This phase is designed to leverage SFT, enabling the model to generate a metric-grounded map while upholding a structured reasoning output format.
-To achieve this, we introduce a schema composed of distinct functional modules, as illustrated in \cref{fig:dataset_example}.
-This schema explicitly decouples spatial perception from subsequent logical deliberation.
+As a core component of the Video2Layout framework, this phase is designed to guide the model to generate a metric-grounded map while upholding a structured reasoning output format.
+To achieve this, we introduce a schema consisting of distinct functional modules, as illustrated in \cref{fig:dataset_example}.
+Our schema explicitly decouples spatial perception from subsequent logical deliberation.
+Specifically, we employ a structured chain-of-thought process with three key modules, which work synergistically to guarantee accurate spatial reasoning.